wilb-bit/HDMI-Embedded/README.md

 # HDMI-Embedded
-For further details please see attached PDF (HDMI_Project-Advanced_Digital_Design.pdf) Appologies for lack of comments in the Verilog code.
+For further details please see attached PDF (HDMI_Project-Advanced_Digital_Design.pdf).

+Appologies for lack of comments in the Verilog code.
 This was a time sensitive project completed in my final year of university, alongside other commitments.

 Verilog HDL is used to program a FPGA (Intel Cyclone 5) to drive a HDMI output to a external monitor.
 This outputs images, which have previously been loaded into memory, to the monitor.